 How should I dress for outdoor activities and sightseeing?

-Dress entirely for mobility.
+Dress for mobility.
 Supportive sneakers or broken-in loafers are mandatory.
 Keep a light jacket and scarf on hand to adjust as the temperature shifts, and never leave your hotel without a small umbrella.

 What are the best fabrics to stay cool?

 Pack natural, breathable fabrics like cotton, linen, and chambray.
-High-quality synthetics or sweat-wicking materials also help during busy, active days navigating the crowds and the Tube.
+High-quality synthetics or sweat-wicking materials also help during busy, active days navigating crowds and the Tube.

 Should I bring formal or casual clothing?